Loading...

 If your fine involves specific violation types, see our detailed guides: paint color violations, solar panel rules, and RV parking restrictions.

-Action: If you've been charged late fees, review whether they exceed 5% or $25.
+Action: If you've been charged late fees on past-due assessments, review whether they exceed the greater of $25 or 5% of the overdue installment.
 If so, demand a refund.
 Many HOAs immediately refund when confronted with statutory violations.
 This can reduce your overall debt significantly.

 Florida's fine caps are significantly stricter than most neighboring states, providing exceptional homeowner protection.
 Understanding the comparison shows you just how strong your protections are.